neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/shell-basics.md

 You are probably used to using GUIs (_[Graphical User Interfaces](https://en.wikipedia.org/wiki/Graphical_user_interface)_) to interact with computers.

-Often times developers interact with computers over CLIs (_Command Line Interfaces_) which are text based user interfaces.
+Often times developers interact with computers using CLIs (_Command Line Interfaces_) which are text based user interfaces.
 That means that you type commands to interact with the computer (create / move / delete / edit files, install software, change system settings...).